-- 24.2.1 "Officer" means the holder of any post named in this scheme as having delegated powers and duties, and for the avoidance of doubt, the term "officer" shall be deemed to include any individual who is not an employee of the Council (for example, a locum, agency worker, specialist consultant, joint manager appointed with another organisation or similar) who is engaged by the Council to take responsibility for discharging the delegated powers and duties concerned, unless legislation provides that the relevant power or duty can only be carried out by an employee of the authority. - 24.2.2 "Chief Officer" has the meaning within the Local Authorities (Standing Orders) (Wales) Regulations 2006 (as amended). - 24.2.3 The following terms shall be regarded as conferring delegated powers: - To administer, agree, allocate, appoint, approve, authorise, be responsible, carry out, consider recommendations, control and develop, deal with, decide, determine, discharge, ensure, exercise, grant, identify, initiate and carry out, interview, issue, keep under review, make, make decisions, review, settle, undertake, waive. - 24.2.4 For the avoidance of doubt, unless otherwise indicated, the words "to approve", "to issue", "to appoint" and all other such words mentioned in paragraph 1 above shall be construed having a negative as well as a positive meaning. - 24.2.5 References to any Act or Regulation shall include any statutory extension or modification, amendment or re-enactment of the same. - 24.2.6 References to an Act shall include any regulations made under it.
+- 24.2.1 "Officer" means the holder of any post named in this scheme as having delegated powers and duties, and for the avoidance of doubt, the term "officer" shall be deemed to include any individual who is not an employee of the Council (for example, a locum, agency worker, specialist consultant, joint manager appointed with another organisation or similar) who is engaged by the Council to take responsibility for discharging the delegated powers and duties concerned, unless legislation provides that the relevant power or duty can only be carried out by an employee of the authority. - 24.2.2 "Chief Officer" has the meaning within the Local Authorities (Standing Orders) (Wales) Regulations 2006 (as amended). - 24.2.3 'Key Decision' means a decision which involves the exercise of an executive function by a Chief Officer which is likely to: - a) result in the Council incurring expenditure or making savings which are significant, or; - b) be significant in terms of its effects on the well-being of individuals living or working in the Council's area. - 24.2.4 'Operational Decisions' are decisions taken by Chief Officers which are not Key Decisions, - 24.2.5 A sufficient record must be made of all Key and Operational Decisions. - 24.2.6 Key Decisions taken by Officers under this General Scheme of Delegation shall be published on the Council's website within 2 clear working days following the decision being taken.

+- 24.2.7 A Key Decision will come into force and may be implemented on the expiry of five clear working days after the publication unless the decision is called-in to a relevant scrutiny committee; - 24.2.8 Operational Decisions will be recorded by the relevant service area. - 24.2.9 Day to day routine management decisions are not subject to the above recorded decision procedures. - 24.2.10 References to any Act or Regulation shall include any statutory extension or modification, amendment or re-enactment of the same. - 24.2.11 References to an Act shall include any regulations made under it.